Rusino/skia/tools/skqp/README_ALGORITHM.md

 the test always passes, but we do execute the test to verify that the driver does not crash.

-We generate a report with the following information for each test:
+We addUntil a report with the following information for each test:

     backend_name,render_test_name,max_error,bad_pixels,total_error